-Where required by the regulatory authority, seismic restraint may be achieved by screwing down the feet using the slots provided.
-Testing for seismic loading as per section 3.8 of AS/NZS 2918 has shown that when installing without legs, it does not require any seismic restraints, due to its changed shape.
+Testing the Homewood Heritage for seismic loading as per section 3.8 of AS/NZS 2918 has shown that it does not require any seismic restraints, due to its weight and shape.
 The stove must be installed on a level surface.